DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Other types of financial support from the UK government

-Teachers who meet the eligibility requirements can also [apply for other targeted incentive payments](https://www.gov.uk/government/collections/additional-payments-for-teaching-eligibility-and-payment-details) which support recruitment and retention in priority subjects.the following payments in addition to the IRP.
+Teachers who meet the eligibility requirements can also [apply for other targeted incentive payments](https://www.gov.uk/government/collections/additional-payments-for-teaching-eligibility-and-payment-details) which support recruitment and retention in priority subjects.

 ## Contact us